 In March 2017, LEO Learning’s video production unit flew from the UK to South Africa to begin work on a lengthy film shoot for one of the world’s leading mining companies, Anglo American.
 What followed was the production of a broadcast-length drama, the ambitions for which went far beyond those of normal ‘corporate video’ – not only in terms of scale, but also as an enabler for behaviour change.

 Health and safety is a subject of paramount importance in the mining industry and an area where Anglo American always strives to improve.

 As an organisation, they seek to achieve ‘zero harm’ ‒ Anglo American isn’t afraid to ask difficult questions of themselves about how they can continue to improve, both at an individual and at a systemic level.

-To support them, Anglo American commissioned LEO to develop two drama-led learning resources.
+To support them, Anglo American commissioned LEO Learning to develop two drama-led learning resources.
 One was aimed at front-line staff and followed a more traditional branching scenario approach.

 They wanted to explore the latest thinking around safety and highlight how complex systemic factors can affect safety at the front line.

 Both parties recognised that this kind of complex subject could not be addressed effectively through simple question activities or artificial signposting.
 The learning points would instead need to be embedded in a textured and credible story – one that could be used to generate discussion across the organisation.